ucsdbasement/basement_3d_printers_bot/README.md

 This project will be running on a Raspberry Pi.
 Set up your Raspberry Pi by installing the Raspberry Pi OS.
 If you are comfortable with using Linux, I recommend downloading the Raspberry Pi OS Lite version.
 Here is a complete guide for installing the OS https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up.

 Make sure you have the latest version of Python 3.11.* on your Raspberry Pi.
-This project uses the Slack API, ensure that you also have permission to The Basement Slack or you own testing workspace.
-You're free to use any IDE for development, but [Visual Studio Code](https://code.visualstudio.com/) has many built-in functions to ease your workload.
+This project uses the Slack API, ensure that you also have permission to The Basement workspace or to your own testing workspace.
+You are free to use any IDE for development, but [Visual Studio Code](https://code.visualstudio.com/) has many built-in functions to ease your workload.
 Highly recommend developing on this platform.

 ### Project Installation